konnov/protocols-made-fun/_posts/2025-12-10-tftp-symbolic-testing.md

  1. Someone has to instrument the SUT to trace the relevant events.
-In some cases, it easy to do, e.g., by tracing message exchanges, as presented by [Markus Kuppe et. al. (2024)][K24b] In other cases, it may be quite difficult to do, e.g., when we want to dump the internal states of the SUT.
-In a multi-threaded system this may require a global lock and traversing large data structures.
+In some cases, it easy to do, e.g., by tracing message exchanges, as presented by [Markus Kuppe et. al. (2024)][K24b].
+In other cases, it may be quite difficult to do, e.g., when we want to dump the internal states of the SUT.
+In a concurrent system this may require a global lock and traversing large data structures.
 In a distributed system, this may further require a distributed snapshot or using vector clocks.